wizleriq/airbnb-clone-project/README.md

 A user-friendly design in a booking system is crucial because it makes the process easy, fast, and intuitive for users.
 It reduces errors and drop-offs, improves customer satisfaction, supports mobile use, and helps increase completed bookings—ultimately boosting the system’s effectiveness and reputation.

+Color Styles:
+Primary: #FF5A5F
+Secondary: #008489
+Background: #FFFFFF
+Text: #222222
+Secondary Text: #717171

+Typography:
+Primary Font: Circular, Medium (500), 16px
+Headings: Circular, Bold (700), 24px-32px
+Secondary Text: Circular, Book (400), 14px

+Importance of Identifying Design Properties of a Mock Up Design.
+Identifying the design properties of a mockup is important because it ensures that the final product matches the designer’s vision.
+It helps developers understand layout, colors, typography, spacing, and responsiveness.
+This improves accuracy, consistency, and efficiency during development, reduces misunderstandings, and results in a better user experience.